 Get Behind National Teen Driver Safety Week

-National Teen Driver Safety Week (NTDSW) takes place on October 19-25, 2014.
-This year's theme for National Teen Driver Safety Week is 'Support Older Novice Drivers: Build Awareness of the Trend in Delayed Licensure.'
+The next National Teen Driver Safety Week (NTDSW) takes place on October 18-24, 2015.
+Last year's theme for National Teen Driver Safety Week was 'Support Older Novice Drivers: Build Awareness of the Trend in Delayed Licensure.'
 Many youth delay getting driver licenses until after age 18 and do so mainly for economic reasons and not to avoid Graduated Driver Licensing (GDL) requirements.
 It can be a practical, responsible choice for families, but there are things they need to know to keep young novice drivers safe.

 Recent research studies conducted by both CHOP and by AAA report a significant minority of all young drivers and a majority of teens in lower income areas delay licensure until after age 18.
 At least one in three teens that eventually become licensed do so without the protective benefits of Graduated Driver Licensing (GDL), beyond basic learner requirements: